Secretary of state race close; backhoe issue grabs attention

 SALEM, Ore.
 (AP) — A former state senator swept to a surprise victory in the GOP primary for Oregon’s lone Republican congressional seat.
 But the most curious election issue involved a backhoe.

-Meanwhile, the race for the Democratic nomination to be Oregon secretary of state — the second-highest statewide office — remained too close to call.
-Sens.
-Shemia Fagan and Mark Hass were within less than half a percentage point of each other.
+Meanwhile, the race for the Democratic nomination to be Oregon secretary of state — the second-highest statewide office — remained too early to call between front-runners Sens.
+Shemia Fagan and Mark Hass.
 The winner will face state Sen. Kim Thatcher, who won the GOP nomination.

 Voters in Baker City decided Tuesday to sell the quarter-century-old backhoe, with 92% in favor and 8% opposed among the over 3,000 people in the eastern Oregon town weighing in.
 The fate of the 1995 Case 580 Super L backhoe confronted voters in Baker City — population around 10,000 — because the city charter requires voters to give approval before the city council can sell property valued at more than $10,000.